blakeblackshear/frigate/docs/docs/configuration/zones.md

   unit_system: metric
 ```

-The average and maximum speed during the object's lifetime is saved in Frigate's database and can be seen in the UI in the Tracked Object Details pane in Explore.
-Current estimated speed can also be seen on the debug view as the third value in the object label.
-Current estimated speed, average estimated speed, max estimated speed, and velocity angle (the angle of the direction the object is moving relative to the frame) of tracked objects is also sent through the `events` MQTT topic.
+The average speed of your object as it moved through your zone is saved in Frigate's database and can be seen in the UI in the Tracked Object Details pane in Explore.
+Current estimated speed can also be seen on the debug view as the third value in the object label (see the caveats below).
+Current estimated speed, average estimated speed, and velocity angle (the angle of the direction the object is moving relative to the frame) of tracked objects is also sent through the `events` MQTT topic.
 See the [MQTT docs](../integrations/mqtt.md#frigateevents).
 These speed values are output as a number in miles per hour (mph) or kilometers per hour (kph), depending on how `unit_system` is configured in your `ui` config.

 #### Best practices and caveats

 - Speed estimation works best with a straight road or path when your object travels in a straight line across that path.
 If your object makes turns, speed estimation may not be accurate.
 - Create a zone where the bottom center of your object's bounding box travels directly through it.
 - The more accurate your real-world dimensions can be measured, the more accurate speed estimation will be.
 However, due to the way Frigate's tracking algorithm works, you may need to tweak the real-world distance values so that estimated speeds better match real-world speeds.
+- Once an object leaves the zone, speed accuracy will likely decrease due to perspective distortion and misalignment with the calibrated area.
 - The speeds are only an _estimation_ and are highly dependent on camera position, zone points, and real-world measurements.
 This feature should not be used for law enforcement.